ijmarshall/robotsearch/README.md

 We would love software developers, and people who make biblographic databases to integrate this method into their systems.
 All the software is open source under the GNU GPL v3.
 Please contact us ([mail@ijmarshall.com](mailto:mail@ijmarshall.com)) to discuss further.

 We also welcome contributions from the community; please contact us (or submit an issue via Github) if you are interested in improving the software.
-We're keen to make sure it is as easy to use as possible by non-programmers—any contributions to help with this aim are particularly welcome.

 ## Using RobotSearch as a Python module